Earning miles – Basics

 Award mile or Status mile?

 The different categories of airline miles can confuse some collectors.
 Status miles can only (with some very few exceptions) be obtained through flights and push the much-coveted frequent flyer status upwards.
-With partners from other industries, like online shopping, credit cards, you only get award miles.
+With partners from other industries, like online shopping, credit cards, you will earn award miles.

 - Can only be earned through flights